mdumke/hadoop-example/2-example-app/README.md

 python >= 3.6
 ```

-While all code is is listed here and results for many of the operations are discussed in detail, please feel invited to follow along on your own computer to get a deeper understanding.
+While all analytics code will be listed and discussed in some detail, please feel invited to follow along on your own computer.

 ## I've Seen a Sparrow in Italy
-Through our little application users can notify us when they have encountered a bird.
+Through our imaginary example application users can notify us when they have encountered a bird.
 In particular, they can tell us which species they've encountered and where.
 Let's assume that for some reason the app is really popular and we have collected many such observations from millions of users throughout the world.

-To learn more about our natural environment, we collect all the data and store it in a large csv file to run some analyses.
-With one observation, a `bird species` and a `country code`, per line, on without collecting any futher information for now, our data will look something like this:
+To learn more about our natural environment, we collect all the data and store it in a large CSV file to run some analyses.
+Why not a proper database?
+Because we're going to be working with Hadoop later on, and that will provide us with a filesystem for large files such as a big CSV.
+Anyways, with one observation, a `bird species` and a `country code`, per line, and without collecting any futher information for now, our data will look something like this:

 ```txt
 Stork,LY